 If a fire occurs, students are instructed to leave hazardous areas using the established evacuation routes and get to a predetermined rally point before calling 9-1-1 for help.
 They are to remain at the rally point so that the director of Student Housing or someone from the Student Housing office has documented that the student has left the building.
-RAs are instructed to pull the fire alarm as they are leaving the building if they can do so without risking their safety.
+Resident Assistants are instructed to pull the fire alarm as they are leaving the building if they can do so without risking their safety.

 Additionally, Temple Police and security officers are designated by the university and trained to assist in safe and orderly emergency evacuation for all types of emergency situations.
-These employees will help direct all employees and students during emergency evacuation, serve as a resource of information about emergency procedures, and conduct head counts once evacuation has been completed.
+These employees will help direct all employees and students during emergency evacuation and serve as a resource of information about emergency procedures.